How can AI help lazy programmers like me?

 The driving force is that I would deliver more business value through less work.
 And I am a lazy programmer who easily get tired of writing repetitive code even if I get paid to do so, in particular, HttpClient code in C# and AJAX calls in JavaScript.

 I am weary of inheriting legacy codebases authored by diligent programmers but burdened with overly complex architecture and software designs.
-In many cases, the architects and developers did not fully appreciate the inherent capabilities of the underlying platform, nor did they apply fundamental computer science principles such as high cohesion and loose coupling effectively.
+In many cases, the architects and developers did not fully appreciate the inherent capabilities of the underlying development platform, nor did they apply fundamental computer science principles such as high cohesion and loose coupling effectively.

 In one notable example, designed by an A-list consultant firm in town, an XML transformation pipeline performed five rounds of XML DOM schema validation, despite the fact that XML serialization alone could have solved the problem far more cleanly and efficiently. .NET (Framework) can generate assemblies at runtime or build time for both XML readers and writers directly from XML schemas, making much of that validation logic redundant.
 And the performance of that part of data transformation had become as least 20X faster with must less process power and memory consumption.
 This was not only example I had seen: using cutting edge technologies the dirty way, though not entirely wrong, since the legacy, fresh and dirty codes were “working”.